Charlie Hughes (footballer, born 2003): Wigan Athletic

 Hughes is a youth product of Manchester City and Liverpool, and moved to the youth academy of Wigan Athletic in 2017 as a U14.
-He was captain of their U18 side in the 2021-22 season.
+He was captain of their U18 side in the 2021–22 season.
 On 7 September 2021, he signed his first professional contract with the club.
 He made his professional debut with Wigan Athletic in a 1–0 EFL Trophy win over the Arsenal U21s on 25 January 2022.
+Hughes made his League debut on Boxing Day 2022 at the Riverside Stadium against Middlesbrough.
+He remained in the side for the remainder of the season, making 20 league appearances, and scoring his first professional goal on 29 April 2023 against Reading.
+Hughes signed a new four-and-a-half-year contract in February 2023, and then signed an improved deal a few months later, extending his contract until 2028.
+Hughes first captained the side on 8 August 2023, aged 19, for the Carabao Cup game v Wrexham and has since led the team out on many occasions throughout the season including the FA Cup 3rd round game against Manchester United.
+Nominated EFL Young Player of the Year 2023–24 after a stand out season.